 Should the retailer be aware of contractual arrangements that it believes does not make it liable for the export to the grid, and not wish to report and acquit those acquisitions, then it must provide full details of each specific case to the agency in order to justify why it has not reported those acquisitions.

-The Clean Energy Regulator will review this guidance and the underlying position if it becomes aware of information that substantially affects the operation of the scheme or December 2018, whichever occurs first.
+The agency will review this guidance and the underlying position if it becomes aware of information that substantially affects the operation of the scheme or December 2018, whichever occurs first.

 The installation of battery storage systems is increasing across Australia and market participants need to be aware of their Renewable Energy Target responsibilities, including whether or not they may become liable entities.
 This guidance clarifies liability under the Renewable Energy Target for battery storage systems that import electricity from the transmission or distribution networks, or directly from the generator, and later export electricity back to the grid.